 - study the fiscal relationships between the federal government and Tennessee's state and local governments;

-- study tax equivalent payments by municipally-owned electric operations to the various taxing jurisdictions within the state; and study laws relating to the assessment and taxation of property;
+- study tax equivalent payments by municipally-owned electric operations to the various taxing jurisdictions within the state;

 - study the laws relating to the assessment and taxation of property;